 Art critic Kenneth Clark famously described the history of European perceptions of landscape.
-By examples in painting and sculpture he argued that in the medieval imagination the world was conceptualised as a landscape of symbol.
+By examples in painting and sculpture he argued that in the medieval European imagination the world was conceptualised as a landscape of symbol.
 This is a world where beings and places are seen through the lens of allegory.
 Then Van Eyck and others dramatically introduced, what Clark describes as a landscape of fact of the Renaissance, with which mathematics became a main discriptive language.
-If we continue Clark’s line of thought, we might say that with the Industrial Age came a landscape of extraction, where the world is described in economical terms.
-This is a landscape we have inherited, leaving deep scars, even in our own bodies and souls.
+If we continue Clark’s line of thought, we might say that with the Industrial Age came a landscape of extraction, where the world is described mainly in economical terms.
+This is a landscape we have inherited, leaving deep scars, not just in lands and seas and air, but in our own bodies and souls.

+My impression is that a new conceptual landscape is surfacing from the abyss of these industrial wastelands.
 A re-appreciation of other-than-human intelligence is sweeping through the arts and sciences.
-My impression is that a new conceptual landscape is surfacing from the abyss of these industrial wastelands.
 I think we may be seeing the emergence of a landscape of sentience.
+A worldview which appreciates the vast diversity of intelligences that grace this planet.
 Of course this is actually the return of an ancient cosmovision.
-A worldview which is passionately advocated and defended by much older cultures, but which I think is re-emerging in Western thought due to two simultaneous processes: The acute loss of species around us, and with them the worldviews and wisdom these species hold.
+A view which is still passionately advocated and defended by much older cultures, but which I think is re-emerging in Western thought due to two simultaneous processes: The acute loss of species around us, and with them the worldviews and wisdom these species hold.
 And the advent of artificial intelligence, which helps to undermine the human-exceptionalism which has poisoned Western minds for way too long.
-A great debt is owed to the Elders, wisdom keepers, and custodians of lands who have withstood brutal repression and often still are, continuing to speak the language of kinship.
+A great debt is owed to the Elders, wisdom keepers, and custodians of lands who have withstood brutal repression (and often still are), who continue to speak the language of kinship.

 Perhaps at the core of this emerging landscape of sentience is what writer Paul Kingsnorth describes as 'humans rejoining the Great Conversation among Life on Earth’.
-Which speaks to the heart of human experience; to be liberated from the modernistic convention that many realms of the world are trivial, that they don’t matter to our lives, our practices, our thoughts.
+Which speaks to the heart of human experience; to be liberated from the modernistic convention that many realms of the world are trivial, that the intelligence of the seas, the soils, the rivers and the ancestors don’t matter to our lives, to our practices.
+That in this world only human thoughts are relevant.
+The loneliness of that position is leading to deep depression in society.
 As artist/ xenologist Adriana Knouf says, 'the skies used to speak to us'.
-They are starting to speak to us again, the stars, the moon, the forests and the crows.
-Whales, pirates, merfolk, they all sing.
-It's as if the seas are calling for it.
+They are starting to speak to us again.
+The stars, the moon, the forests and the crows, they have never stopped singing.
 We could celebrate living within a much broader horizon.
 As the Elders say, being part of a community starts with tuning in.

 field-research for the Embassy of the Northsea